paraizofelipe/esctl/README.md

 - Move the esctl binary to ~/.config/esctl/bin.
 - Create a symbolic link in ~/.local/bin.
 - Clean up any temporary files created during the process.

-Please ensure you have the required permissions to execute scripts from the internet and that you trust the source of the script.

 ## Commands